Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Discussion

-Across all simulations, Model ACV, which combines automated acoustic data, point count data, and a subset of manually verified acoustic data, yielded only minor improvements in precision compared to Model AC, which does not require any manual verification of acoustic data.
-We further showed that when combining acoustic recordings with only a small number of repeated point count surveys Model AC can provide accurate and precise estimates of abundance (Figure~\ref{fig:randomSamplingCov}).
-These results together suggest the following efficient mechanism for estimating bird abundance across large spatio-temporal regions: (1) implement a large number of ARUs across the spatial region of interest; (2) perform a small number of high-quality (i.e., multiple repeat visits) point count surveys at a subset of those sites (or at different locations in the same region of interest); (3) use a clustering or machine learning algorithm to obtain vocalizations from the ARU recordings; and (4) use Model AC to estimate abundance and any desired covariate effects.
-Given the increasing interest in terrestrial acoustic monitoring and increasing availability of low-cost, programmable ARUs (e.g., AudioMoth \citealt{Hill2019}), this approach has the potential to serve as a cost-effective and efficient method for estimating abundance of acoustically-communicating organisms across vast spatio-temporal regions.
+Across all simulations, Model AVC yielded only minor improvements in precision compared to Model AC, which does not require any manual verification of acoustic data.
+We further showed that when combining acoustic recordings with only a small number of repeated point count surveys, Model AC can provide accurate and precise estimates of abundance (Figure~\ref{fig:randomSamplingCov}).
+However, the Eastern Wood-Pewee case study showed Model AVC had substantial improvements in precision compared to Model AC, which suggests manual validation of acoustic vocalizations may be necessary to achieve desired precision levels if the point count surveys are limited in temporal replication.
+These results together suggest the following approach to estimating bird abundance: (1) implement a large number of ARUs across the spatial region; (2) perform a small number of high-quality (i.e., multiple repeat surveys) point count surveys at a subset of those sites; (3) use a clustering algorithm to obtain vocalizations from the ARU recordings; and (4) use Model AC to estimate abundance and any desired covariate effects.